metabarcoding/obitools4-doc/content/docs/commands/basics/obigrep/_index.md

 ##### Taxonomy based filtering

-If the user specifies a taxonomy when calling {{< obitools obigrep >}} (see `--taxdump` option), it is possible to filter the sequences based on taxonomic properties.
+If the user specifies a taxonomy when calling {{< obitools obigrep >}} (see `--taxonomy` option), it is possible to filter the sequences based on taxonomic properties.
 Each of the following options can be used multiple times if needed to specify multiple taxids or ranks.

 - {{< cmd-option name="restrict-to-taxon" short="r" param="TAXID" >}}
   Only sequences having a taxid belonging the provided taxid are conserved.